MicrosoftDocs/bot-docs/articles/nodejs/understand-dialogs.md

 Every new message will be subject to processing by that dialog until it either closes or redirects to another dialog.

 In Node, you can invoke one dialog from another by using `session.beginDialog()`.
-To close a dialog and remove it from the stack (thereby sending the user back to the prior dialog in the stack), use `session.endDialog()`.
+To close a dialog and remove it from the stack, use `session.endDialog()`.
+This will return the user to the previous dialog in the stack.

 ## Ending a conversation

-At any time you can end the current conversation with a user by calling session.endConversation().
+You can end the current conversation with a user at any time by calling `session.endConversation()`.
-This will immediately end any active dialogs and reset everything but session.userData, ensuring that the user is returned to a clean state.
+This will immediately end any active dialogs and reset everything but `session.userData`, ensuring that the user is returned to a clean state.

-It’s useful to give the user a way of ending the conversation themselves by saying a phrase like “goodbye”.
+It’s useful to give the user a way to end the conversation themselves by saying a phrase like “goodbye”.
 You can achieve this by adding an `endConversationAction()` to your bot.

 ```javascript